EXCCoin/exccdata/README.md

 ### Block Explorer

-After dcrdata syncs with the blockchain server via RPC, by default it will begin listening for HTTP connections on `http://127.0.0.1:7777/`.
+After exccdata syncs with the blockchain server via RPC, by default it will begin listening for HTTP connections on `http://127.0.0.1:7777/`.
 This means it starts a web server listening on IPv4 localhost, port 7777.
 Both the interface and port are configurable.
 The block explorer and the JSON API are both provided by the server on this port.
 See [JSON REST API](#json-rest-api) for details.

-Note that while dcrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as nginx.
+Note that while exccdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as nginx.
 See sample-nginx.conf for an example nginx configuration.

 A new database backend using PostgreSQL was introduced in v0.9.0 that provides expanded functionality.
 However, initial population of the database takes additional time and tens of gigabytes of disk storage space.
-To disable the PostgreSQL backend (and the expanded functionality), dcrdata may be started with the `--lite` (`-l` for short) command line flag.
+To disable the PostgreSQL backend (and the expanded functionality), exccdata may be started with the `--lite` (`-l` for short) command line flag.

 ### JSON REST API